h8r-dev/heighliner-website/docs/02-getting_started/first_app.md

 Ever want to enjoy the simple experience of hosted app platform like [Vercel](https://vercel.com/)?
 But without the limitation to specific vendors?

-In this tutorial you will to create a [Remix](https://remix.run/) app in Vercel style in 2 minutes using Heighliner.
+In this tutorial you will create a [Remix](https://remix.run/) app in Vercel style in 2 minutes using Heighliner.

 ## Create Your App